About Me

 I'm passionate about developing my science communication skills and working with other academics to get the public excited about space!
 I'm part of a team of UofT students and postdocs developing coding-forward astronomy materials for high school students.
 I also wrote for Astrobites and served on their Education committee, and I helped lead UofT's monthly Astrotours lectures.

-Please find my CV here.
-For science or outreach questions, please reach out to me at mark.dodici [at] astro.utoronto.ca.
+Please find my CV below.
+I'd love to chat about research or outreach; please reach out to me at mark.dodici [at] astro.utoronto.ca.

 Research